near/docs/docs/tutorials/contracts/guest-book.md

 ![Guest Book Contract Unit Test](/docs/assets/guest-book_as_unit-test.jpg)

-> If you get an error, make sure you have node version 14.16 installed.
+> **Note:** if you get an error, make sure you have Node.js version 14.16 installed.

 Well done!
 We created a smart contract and tested it.